certifaction/cli/docs/guides/howto-download-documents.md

 ---
-title: Download documents
+title: Download Documents
+description: How to download highly confidential documents digitally signed with Certifaction
 ---

-# Download documents
+# Download Documents

 To download documents, use the [`/download`](../references/api#get-/download) endpoint.